 Tasks to be done individually by each sprint manager:

-- Create grooming session on Wednesday before next sprint, and close it before the sprint meeting, allowing time for the assignees to take them and make proper planning.
+- Create refinement session on Wednesday before next sprint, and close it before the sprint meeting, allowing time for the assignees to take them and make proper planning.

 - Create and assign Firefighter and Discovery Duty tickets for upcoming sprint.